openvswitch/ovs/INSTALL.Docker.md

 creating a veth pair.
 One end of the interface becomes 'eth1' inside the container and the other end attaches to 'br-int'.

-The script also lets one to add IP address, MAC address and Gateway address to the interface.  e.g.:
+The script also lets one to add IP address, MAC address, Gateway address and MTU for the interface.  e.g.:

 ```
 % ovs-docker add-port br-int eth1 $CONTAINER_ID --ipaddress=192.168.1.2/24 \
---macaddress=a2:c3:0d:49:7f:f8 --gateway=192.168.1.1
+--macaddress=a2:c3:0d:49:7f:f8 --gateway=192.168.1.1 --mtu=1450
 ```

 * A previously added network interface can be deleted.  e.g.: